A New Model to Build Courageous Leaders

 We recognized the need to find, pilot and deploy innovative ways to become a Phi Gam to eliminate hazing, strengthen the Fraternity with a smart-growth philosophy, and enhance the undergraduate experience for years to come.

-How We Build Courageous Leaders With the New Model
+How We Build Courageous Leaders with the New Model?

 The New Model is a product of two programs that complement each other in a holistic approach:

-Growth System: A continuous, values-based recruitment system that allows a chapter to make a full and honest evaluation of a prospect before extending him an invitation to join.
+A continuous, values-based recruitment system that allows a chapter to make a full and honest evaluation of a prospect before extending him an invitation to join.

-New Model Implementation & Program Resources
+New Model Implementation & Programming Resources

 New Model Resources